seanox/aspect-js/manual/en/events.md

 # AJAX

-The Composite-API supports application-wide event management for the XMLHttpRequest to implement request-related application logic, e.g. for logging or spinners.
+The Composite API supports application-wide event management for the XMLHttpRequest to implement request-related application logic, e.g. for logging or spinners.

 ```javascript